 Dissent is essence of democracy: Venkaiah Naidu

 Vice President M Venkaiah Naidu on Monday described dissent as the essence of democracy and appealed to people to not be destructive or obstructive but think in terms of being constructive.
 Addressing a gathering after presenting the National Film Awards here, Naidu said violence has no place in a democracy and the nation must rise as one to condemn and prevent atrocities such as rape.
-He also cautioned against "instant justice".
+He also cautioned against "instant justice" while emphasising that there cannot be "constant delays" either.

 "People should not get into destruction or obstruction.
 Everybody should think in terms of construction.
 I am not saying everybody should support the government, no need.
 Dissent is the essence of democracy," he said.
 Cinema could act as an instrument of social change and filmmakers should strive to make movies that reflect India's culture and ethos, he said.